The Best Microwave Oatmeal ready in 3 minutes! Add your favorite toppings and enjoy a health breakfast that will fill you up all morning.

-The Best Microwave Oatmeal will make you fall in love with oatmeal and is so much better than the packets available in the store.
-Plus it's healthier, more affordable, and can be customized anyway you like.
+Easy Microwave Oatmeal will make you fall in love with oatmeal and is so much better than the packets available in the store.
+Plus it's healthier, more affordable, and can be customized any way you like.

 - Banana Peanut Butter: The oatmeal I eat most often is a simple combination of bananas and peanut butter.
 Just mash up a banana in the bowl before adding the oats and then follow the directions as usual.
-Not only will this sweeten up the oatmeal naturally, it makes the oatmeal super creamy and delicious.
-Then top of with peanut butter for one filling, tasty breakfast.
+Not only will this sweeten up the oatmeal naturally, but it also makes the oatmeal super creamy and delicious.
+Add a dollop of peanut butter for one filling, tasty breakfast.

 - Cinnamon Apple: We almost always have apples in the house, so I love making cinnamon apple microwave oats.
 Start by dicing up an apple.
-Place it in your bowl and microwave for 60-90 second until its soft.
-Then add the oats, milk, cinnamon, and vanilla and you'll end up with an oatmeal packed with apple flavor without the needed for added sugar or sweetener.
+Place it in your bowl and microwave for 60-90 second until it's soft.
+Then add the oats, milk, cinnamon, and vanilla and you'll end up with oatmeal packed with apple flavor without the need for added sugar or sweetener.

 - Pumping up the nutrition: To pack even more nutritional benefits into your morning oats, I almost add a teaspoon of chia seeds and flax meal to my oats.
 Sometimes I add protein powder as well, especially when I know I have a long morning and need lots of energy